 - 1. If the harm was a foreseeable result act is negligent - 2.
 Was the Defendant negligent at all unreasonably risked harming someone or some thing - 3.
 Whether harm to a particular Defendant (class) was a foreseeable result of negligence - 1.
 All-risks-considered whether the Plaintiff was negligent - 2.
 Nature of the relation between Defendant's negligence and what actually happened to Plaintiff - Weirum v.
-RKO General, Inc. Radio show contest where listener had to follow mobile DJ.
+RKO General, Inc. Radio show contest where listener had to find a mobile DJ.
 A minor listener attempted to follow and negligently forced another car off road and other driver killed.
-Surviving wife filed suit against radio station. - o If one's affirmative act creates an undue risk of harm, is he liable for any actions taken by third parties resulting from that risk of harm? - Yes.
+Surviving wife won suit against radio station because the negligent driving of their listeners was deemed foreseeable. - If one's affirmative act creates an undue risk of harm, is he liable for any actions taken by third parties resulting from that risk of harm? - Yes.
 Station created unreasonable risk of harm and intervening act of 3rd party was irrelevant because this was foreseeable.